 Further important information on executing large purchase solicitations can be found on the Procurement – Beyond 101 section of this toolkit.

 Before awarding a contract, ensure that intended contractor has not been disqualified to conduct federal-funded projects.
 As detailed in Circular 4220.1F, FTA requires that ‘FTA-assisted contract awards be made only to “responsible” contractors possessing the ability, willingness, and integrity to perform successfully under the terms and conditions of the contract.
 Responsibility is a procurement issue that is determined by the recipient after receiving bids or proposals and before making contract award.’
 Ability and willingness will generally be demonstrated by information submitted as part of the bid or proposal.
 Integrity is harder to verify, but two important activities are checking references and checking to make sure the organization and its principals have not been excluded from work under federally-funded contracts.

-According to the Super Circular (2 CFR Part 200, Section 200.333) (described in the FTA Circulars section of this toolkit), non-federal entities must retain records (including procurement records) pertinent to a federal award, and these files must be keep for three years after the date of submission of the final expenditure report.
-The FTA, on their Contract Files web page, states that the minimum information that must be kept in the project file includes: “the rationale for the method of procurement; selection of contract type; reasons for contractor selection or rejection; and the basis for the contract price.”
-On this same page, the FTA also gives a detailed list of specific items that should be kept in the contract file:
+According to the Super Circular (2 CFR Part 200, Section 200.333) (described in the FTA Circulars section of this toolkit), non-federal entities must retain records (including procurement records) pertinent to a federal award, and these files must be kept for three years after the date of submission of the final expenditure report.
+FTA, on their Contract Files web page, states that the minimum information that must be kept in the project file includes: “the rationale for the method of procurement; selection of contract type; reasons for contractor selection or rejection; and the basis for the contract price.”
+On this same web page, FTA also gives a detailed list of specific items that should be kept in the contract file: